kemckinnmsft/Ready/MW-SC-TS317.md

 # Workplace Join Clients
 [:arrow_up: Top](#lab-environment-configuration)

-In this task, we will join 3 systems to the Azure AD tenant to provide SSO capabilities in Office.
+In this task, we will join a client to the Azure AD tenant to provide SSO capabilities in Office.

 1. [] On @lab.VirtualMachine(Client01).SelectLink, right-click on the start menu and click **Run**.